30 Sept, 2016

 The answers will eventually be determined.

 The site was originally intended for hikers; especially for those interested in long distance hiking.
-A lot of the information here was and is aimed specifically at people who intend to hike (or who have already hiked) one of the long trails, whether the Appalachian Trail, the Pacific Crest Trail, the Continental Divide Trail or any other long trail.
+A lot of the information here was and is aimed specifically at people who intend to hike (or who have already hiked) one of the long trails, whether the Appalachian Trail, the Pacific Crest Trail, the Continental Divide Trail or Canada's Great Divide Trail.

-But information is fragile and unless kept current and accurate, becomes useless.
+But information is fragile and unless kept up to date and accurate, becomes useless.
 Thus some sections of the site have been at least temporarily deleted.
 There are now information sources that were not available when we originally produced Spiriteaglehome.
-You should use them.

 The Thruhiking Papers are still here and will be updated periodically.
-Bun Bun will remain and will likely be expanded later.
+Bun Bun will remain and will likely be expanded.
 Our Trail Journals and the Archaeological pages are personal and are the main reason we're putting the site back up.
-They will reappear over the next month or two.
+They will reappear over the next month or so.
 Other sections "may" reappear later - that has yet to be determined.

 As outdoor people, we also love to get as close as possible to the natural world.
-Primarily this means looking for and watching wildlife, and photographing the beauty of the wilderness and its denizens.
+Primarily this means looking for, watching and photographing wildlife and the beauty of the wilderness and its denizens.

 Many of the places we've been combine our two major interests - hiking and archaeology - because some of the best sites are located in the backcountry, well away from paved roads and/or civilization.